slds-lmu/i2dl/content/chapters/10_gan/_index.md

 ---
-title: "Chapter 10: mlr3"
+title: "Chapter 10: Generative Adversarial Neural Networks (GANs)"
 ---
-This chapter introduces the R package mlr3.
-After some basic concepts we focus on resampling, tuning and pipelines.
+This chapter introduces GANs, application of deep generative models and challenges in optimization.